 One way of looking at it is by thinking of it as matchmaking.
 In order to find the best match, you want to be clear about who you are and who you appeal to.
 Once you’re clear about that, you can focus all your energy on attracting that group of people.
 Successful marketing involves connecting the right customers with the right brand.

-A good marketing team isn’t just focused on finding you business; they should be finding you ideal customers
+A good marketing consultant isn’t just focused on finding you business; they should be finding you ideal customers

 It’s no secret that not every person who comes across your brand will be interested in the products or services you provide.
 But it’s worth remembering that you’re not going to want to work with every potential customer that comes along, either.